-The water level in Lake Alexandrina is approximately 0.52 m AHD and Lake Albert is approximately 0.46 m AHD.
+The water level in Lake Alexandrina is approximately 0.53 m AHD and Lake Albert is approximately 0.47 m AHD.
 The difference in water level is due to wind effects.

 Water for the environment has enabled continuous fishway releases and small barrage releases to be undertaken in autumn.
 During the past week, fishways at all the barrages have provided connectivity between the Coorong and the Lower Lakes.
-In addition, Tauwitchere Barrage has one gate open plus the fishway.
-As of Tuesday 24 March 2020, the weekly releases were approximately 2 GL.
+In addition, Tauwitchere Barrage had a number of gates open at various times plus the fishway.
+This provided targeted releases when the wind, swell and tide conditions aligned to push fresher water down the Coorong.
+As of Tuesday 7 April 2020, the weekly releases were approximately 2.5 GL.
 During adverse weather conditions, SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.